heymegzz/peer-nova/README.md

 🚀 PeerNova — Centralized Campus Collaboration Platform

-PeerNova is a comprehensive digital platform designed to centralize student communication, collaboration, and resource sharing within a campus ecosystem.
-It solves the scattered nature of college communication by providing one unified space where students can connect, discover peers, share academic materials, engage with events, and explore opportunities—all supported by intelligent search, filtering, and personalized recommendations.
+PeerNova is a comprehensive digital platform designed to centralize student communication, collaboration, and resource sharing within campus ecosystems.
+It solves the fragmented nature of student interactions by providing one unified space where students can discover peers, share academic resources, join study groups, and explore campus events with intelligent search, filtering, and sorting capabilities.

 📌 Table of Contents